-- A student-athlete is prohibited from playing the same sport at two schools during the same sports season, even if the second school is the student's home school. - No student may be eligible to participate at the high school level for a period lasting longer than eight (8) consecutive semesters, beginning with the student's entry into the ninth grade or participation on a high school team, whichever occurs first.
+- No student may be eligible to participate at the high school level for a period lasting longer than eight (8) consecutive semesters, beginning with the student's entry into the ninth grade or participation on a high school team, whichever occurs first.
 For students who skip the ninth grade and advance directly to the 10th from the eighth, the year prior to entering the 10th grade is considered the first year of entry into ninth grade for athletics.
 The principal shall have evidence of the date of each player's entry into ninth grade.
-The North Carolina cumulative record is sufficient. - Parents of student-athletes, and the athletes themselves are required to attend a pre-season meeting at the school prior to the fall, winter and spring sport seasons - Student-athletes are required to sign the Student-Athlete Honor
+The North Carolina cumulative record is sufficient. - Parents of student-athletes, and the athletes themselves are required to attend a pre-season meeting at the school prior to the fall, winter and spring sport seasons - Student-athletes are required to sign the Student-Athlete Honor - Parents of student-athletes are required to sign the Parent Honor Code.